darsam44/Toll-Road/README.md

 In the dashboard we will display the information taken from the Redis that run on the Docker.

-The data from MongoDB will be taken and saved in a csv file that will be sent to bigML which we will use to create a learning model which will give us the prediction of the exit section of each vehicle.
+The data from MongoDB will be taken and saved in a csv file that will be sent to bigML which we will use to create a learning model which will give us the prediction of the exit section of each vehicle. http://localhost:3000/fetch will be create a new csv file for a new model.

 • At any moment you can know the number of vehicles in each section.